NationalSecurityAgency/skills-docs/docs/dashboard/user-guide/self-reporting.md

 SkillTree will send email base notifications to project's administrators when points are requested, approved or rejected.

-Please note, depending on the installation mode, an email sometimes is not available for the non-admin users, in that case an email notification will not be emitted.
-This is not an issue in the PKI or Oauth modes.
+Please note, depending on the installation mode, an email sometimes is not available for non-admin users, in that case an email notification will not be emitted.
+This is not an issue in the PKI or Oauth installation modes.
 To learn more please visit [Installation Modes](/dashboard/install-guide/installModes.html) section.
 If your organization is already running a centralized service then your POC would be able to answer that question.

 ::: warning
 SkillTree [Root Admin](/dashboard/user-guide/users.html#root) must configure email notification settings before this feature can work.
-Please visit [Email Notifications Settings](/dashboard/user-guide/settings.html#email-notifications) to learn more.
+Please visit the [Email Notifications Settings](/dashboard/user-guide/settings.html#email-notifications) to learn more.
 :::